| Movies | Chinchillas | Degus | Persian Jirds | Baby Jirds | Gerbils | Cages | Guinea Pigs | Search |

 Degus, Chinchillas, Gerbils and Jirds should be provided with chew toys.
 There are loads of commercial chew toys available at pet shops try the Environment Enrichment and Pet Shopping pages for more ideas.
 They should always have something made from wood, or a chew stone such as pumice, in their cage.Destruction Control

 There is no doubt that rodents are destructive.
-For those that spend most of their time in their cage such as gerbils and jirds this tends to just mean that they need a wire or mesh cage and that toys should not be made out of plastic.
-I have heard that chewed up plastic toys can cause serious problems with their insides and it's probably not worth the risk.
-Wheels are often the biggest problem as metal ones can be difficult to get hold of - try the Wheels page for more information, but as you will see even metal wheels aren't immune.
+For those that spend most of their time in their cage such as gerbils and jirds this tends to just mean that they need a tank or mesh cage and that toys should not be made out of plastic.
+Although I have never experienced problems with chewed plastic and they usually don't swallow it there is a theoretical risk of gut problems so are probably best avoided.
+Wheels used to be the biggest problem but the Wheels page has sources of metal ones.